 intravitreal injections with anti-VEGF drugs and in some cases cortisone

 Current therapies are effective in preventing further vision loss and stabilizing vision, but all are fairly intrusive for patients.
 Injections with anti-VEGF drugs are today's standard of care for DME, and they must be repeated several times to ensure effectiveness.
 However, roughly half of the patients are not or suboptimally responding to classic anti-VEGF drugs, and surgery options are not preferred due to potential complications.

 Therefore, there is still a high unmet need for novel therapies to improve the outcome for patients.
-At Oxurion we're working on three novel disease-modifying medicines to meet this medical need:
+At Oxurion we're working on multiple new therapies to meet this medical need:

-A plasma kallikrein inhibitor (THR-149) is in a Phase I clinical study for treating DME.
+A plasma kallikrein inhibitor (THR-149) is under clinical development for treatment of DME

-An integrin antagonist (THR-687) is in late-stage preclinical development for treatment of DR and DME and is expected to reach clinics around mid-2018.
+A pan RGD integrin antagonist (THR-687) is in late-stage preclinical development for treatment of DR and DME

 People who suffer from DME have leaking vessels in the back of the eye.
 This leakage leads to a thickening of the retina and causes vision problems.
 Close to 40% of patients don't respond optimally to current treatments.
 Moreover, the treatment burden of current therapies is high: patients have to have injections on a monthly basis.
 Oxurion strives to develop therapies that can serve as an alternative for patients who don't respond well to current treatments and to lower the burden of treatment.